ariacom/Seal-Report/README.md

 * Windows XP, Vista, 2003, Windows 7, 2008, Windows 8, 2012, Windows 10
 * .Net Framework 4.0
 * Database OLE DB or ODBC Drivers
-* For the Web Server: Internet Information Server version 7 or 8 with MVC4
+* For the Web Report Server: Internet Information Server version 7 or 8 with MVC4
 * For the Task Scheduler: Windows Vista, 7, 2008, 8, 10 or 2012

 **For development:**